Can I add central air to my home?

-For homes that don’t have (or can’t have) central air, it may seem that the only alternative is to use window air conditioning units on a room-by-room basis.
+For homes that don’t have (or can’t have) central air conditioning, it may seem that the only alternative is to use window air conditioning units on a room-by-room basis.
 But this is not your only option!
 A major development in residential HVAC in recent years is the mini-split system.
-Mini-splits are sometimes referred to as “ductless air conditioning” because they don’t rely on the network of ducts required for central air HVAC systems.
-Mini-split systems are capable of cooling multiple rooms, even on multiple stories, and can be controlled by a thermostat for convenience.
-If your home doesn’t have duct work but you are tired of the hassle of moving air conditioners in and out of the windows each season, talk to a Hurley & David comfort advisor about mini-split ductless air conditioning.
+Mini-split AC is sometimes referred to as “ductless air conditioning” because it doesn’t rely on the network of ducts required for central-air HVAC systems.
+Mini-split air conditioning systems are capable of cooling multiple rooms, even on multiple stories, and can be controlled by a thermostat for convenience.
+If your home doesn’t have ductwork but you are tired of the hassle of moving air conditioners in and out of the windows each season, talk to a Hurley & David comfort advisor about mini-split ductless air conditioning.

 How much of my energy costs does my HVAC system use?

 Based on information from the US Energy Information Administration, roughly 40% of a household’s energy consumption is accounted for by HVAC (both heating and cooling).
 This gives you a pretty good idea of how much you could save with a more efficient system!
-The next largest source of a home’s energy consumption is water heating equipment; this includes not just hot water for bathing but also for laundry, dish washers, and other appliances.
-Hurley & David can help you find greater comfort and efficiency with your hot water system also, offering a range of tankless hot water options.
+The next largest source of a home’s energy consumption is water heating equipment; this includes not just hot water for bathing but also for laundry, dishwashers, and other appliances.
+Hurley & David can help you find greater comfort and efficiency with your hot water system also, offering a range of tankless hot water options and energy-efficient AC units.
 If you want to spend less on your HVAC energy costs, we’re ready with answers!

 What are the benefits of upgrading my HVAC system?

-There are numerous benefits to upgrading the HVAC system in your home:
+There are numerous benefits to replacing the HVAC system in your home:

-Efficiency — With each new generation of heating or cooling technology, appliances become more and more energy efficient.
-The energy cost savings from a new HVAC system can pay for itself over the course of several years compared to the less efficient, older models they replace.
+- Efficiency — With each new generation of heating or cooling technology, appliances become more and more energy-efficient.
+The energy cost savings from a new energy-efficient HVAC system can pay for itself over the course of several years compared to the less efficient, older models they replace.
 Save money & save the planet!